What are developmental milestones for a 7-month-old baby?

-- Iron-fortified baby cereals (rice, barley and oats)
+- Iron-fortified baby cereals (rice, barley, and oats)

-- Pureed meat (fully cooked beef, pork and chicken)
+- Pureed meat (fully cooked beef, pork, and chicken)

-- Pureed or strained fruits (bananas, pears, apples and peaches)
+- Pureed or strained fruits (bananas, pears, apples, and peaches)

-- Pureed or strained vegetables (well-cooked carrots, squash and sweet potatoes)
+- Pureed or strained vegetables (well-cooked carrots, squash, and sweet potatoes)

 - Pureed tofu

-- Pureed legumes (black beans, chickpeas, edamame, fava beans, black-eyed peas, lentils and kidney beans)
+- Pureed legumes (black beans, chickpeas, edamame, fava beans, black-eyed peas, lentils, and kidney beans)

-Your baby's language, recognition and social skills are coming along quickly, too.
+Your baby's language, recognition, and social skills are coming along quickly, too.
 Encourage development with these easy activities.

 - Chat with your baby every time you are together.

-- Expose them to various?sounds and?help them locate their sources.
+- Expose them to various sounds and help them locate their sources.

-- Imitate sounds your baby?makes and?encourage them to do the same with sounds that you make.
+- Imitate sounds your baby makes and encourage them to do the same with sounds that you make.

-- Provide quiet times when radio and TV are not on, so your baby can just focus on you talking.
+- Provide quiet times when the radio and TV are not on, so your baby can just focus on you talking.